 If you struggle with low vision, Dr. Edward Paul, OD, PhD, in Charlotte and Wilmington, NC, may be able to help.
 Call today for answers to your frequently asked questions regarding low vision.

-What is Low Vision?
+What Is Low Vision?

 What Causes Low Vision?

-How is a Low Vision Exam Different?
+How Is Low Vision Treated?